How the Light Gets In

 He told me about the girls’ school that had been hit in a U.S. strike.
 What we now know to be almost 200 girls killed.

 It was devastating, landing on an already saturated, tender state.
-A state I’ve already been navigating for weeks now — this growing weight of story after story about violence toward women and girls.
+A state I’ve been navigating for weeks (months? years?) now — this growing weight of story after story about violence toward women and girls.
 The assaults.
 The trafficking.
 The snide, dismissive ways powerful men talk easily and without reprimand about women as if our lives are somehow lesser and worthy of violence.

 And while all of this is unfolding — both inside of me and out in the world — I spend my days supporting women who are grappling to understand their lives in the context of this moment and their lived experience connected to it.
 Reviewing stories they thought were over, making meaning where they can, mapping how to live with integrity and dignity in a world that has rarely treated women with either.